Mehmet Öztan

 Soon after completion of his Ph.D. studies, he transitioned into farming and growing culturally significant seeds of Turkey.
 He farmed in the Tampa Bay Region from 2012-2018 and in Preston County, West Virginia, from 2019-2024.
 He is also the founder of the Anatolian Seeds Recovery and Preservation (ANATOHUM) Project that aims to re-vitalize, preserve, document, and promote the traditional seeds of Türkiye.
 Through the project, he has introduced more than 120 open-pollinated seed varieties to the American seed market.

 From 2018-2024, Dr. Öztan was a Service Assistant Professor in the Eberly College of Arts & Sciences at West Virginia University where he worked on community engagement, communication and outreach projects related to food justice, food production, development of local businesses via agricultural entrepreneurship, and faculty development for publicly-engaged scholarly work among other topics.
-In this role he was also involved with grant writing and helping others develop community engagement component needed for their grants.
+In this role, he was also involved with grant writing and helping others develop community engagement component needed for their grants.
+Since July 2024, he has been the Director of Community Engagement at the Resilient Infrastructure and Disaster Response (RIDER) Center positioned in the FAMU-FSU College of Engineering where he facilitates and builds relationships among various community and research partners.

 Dr. Öztan was a 2024 Appalachian Foodways Practitioner Fellow, and nominated for the 2024 James Beard Foundation Leadership award in Industry Culture & Practices category.
 He is also the co-owner of Two Seeds in a Pod seed company.